On the system CL12 of computability logic: Introduction

 Next, $A\mlc B$ and $A\mld B$, called {\em parallel conjunction} and {\em parallel disjunction}, respectively, are games playing which means playing both $A$ and $B$ simultaneously.
 In $A\mlc B$, the machine is considered to be the winner if it wins in both components, while in $A\mld B$ winning in just one component is sufficient.
 In contrast, {\em choice conjunction } $A\adc B$ (resp. {\em choice disjunction} $A\add B$) is a game where the environment (resp. machine) has to choose, at the very beginning, one of the two components, after which the play continues according to the rules of the chosen component, with the failure to make an initial choice resulting in a loss for the corresponding player.
 To appreciate the difference, compare $\gneg\mbox{\em Chess}\mld \mbox{\em Chess}$ \ with\ $\gneg\mbox{\em Chess} \add \mbox{\em Chess}$.
 The former is a two-board game, where the machine plays black on the left board and white on the right board.
 It is very easily won by the machine by just mimicking on either board the moves made by its adversary on the other board.
 On the other hand, $\gneg\mbox{\em Chess} \add \mbox{\em Chess}$ is not at all easy to win.
 Here the machine has to choose between playing black or white, after which the game continues as the chosen one-board game.
 Generally, the principle $\gneg P\mld P$ is valid in CoL (in the sense of being ``always winnable'' by a machine) while $\gneg P\add P$ is not.

-With the universe of discourse being the set of natural numbers, the {\em choice universal quantification} $\ada xA(x)$ can now be defined as the infinite choice conjunction $A(0)\adc A(1)\adc A(2)\adc\ldots$, and the {\em choice existential quantification} $\ade xA(x)$ defined as the infinite choice disjunction $A(0)\add A(1)\add A(2)\add\ldots$.
-So, for instance, where $f$ is a unary function, $\ada x\ade y (y=f(x))$ is a game in which the first move is by the environment, consisting in choosing a particular value $m$ for $x$.
+With the set of (canonical) {\em constants} throughout CoL being the set $\{0,1,10,11,100,\ldots\}$ of binary numerals for natural numbers, the {\em choice universal quantification} $\ada xA(x)$ can now be defined as the infinite choice conjunction $A(0)\adc A(1)\adc A(10)\adc A(11)\adc A(100)\adc \ldots$, and the {\em choice existential quantification} $\ade xA(x)$ defined as the infinite choice disjunction $A(0)\add A(1)\add A(10)\add A(11)\add A(100)\add\ldots$.
+So, for instance, where $f$ is a unary function, $\ada x\ade y (y=f(x))$ is a game in which the first move is by the environment, consisting in choosing a particular constant $m$ for $x$.
 Such a move, which intuitively can be seen as the question ``What is the value of $f$ at $m$?'' by the environment, brings the game down to $\ade y(y=f(m))$.
 Now, in this game/position, the machine is obligated to make a move (otherwise it loses).
-Such a move should be choosing a value $n$ for $y$, which further brings the game down to $n=f(m)$.
+Such a move should be choosing a constant $n$ for $y$, which further brings the game down to $n=f(m)$.
 The latter is an elementary game with no further moves, won by the machine if $n=f(m)$, i.e. if it correctly answered the question asked by the environment.
-From this explanation one can see that $\ada x\ade y(y=f(x))$, in fact, represents the problem of computing $f$, with the machine having an (algorithmic) winning strategy in $\ada x\ade y(y=f(x))$ iff $f$ is computable in the standard sense.
+From this explanation one can see that $\ada x\ade y(y=f(x))$, in fact, represents the problem of computing $f$, with the machine having an (algorithmic) winning strategy for $\ada x\ade y(y=f(x))$ iff $f$ is computable in the standard sense.
 Similarly, where $p$ is a unary predicate, $\ada x(p(x)\add\gneg p(x))$ is (represents) the problem of deciding $p$.